fimbault/adventofcode-rs/README.md

 ### day 8: Handheld Halting

-- map strings to enums and implement a basic state machine (computer instructions)
+- map strings to enums (using try_from)
+- implement a basic state machine (computer instructions)
 - part 2 left as an exercice to the reader

 ### day 9: Encoding Error